yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

  *        The following is a list of configuration parameter:
  *        MBED_CONF_STORAGE_FILESYSTEM_RBP_INTERNAL_SIZE - Size of the internal FlashIAPBlockDevice and by default is set to 4K*#enteries/32.
 The start address will be set to end of flash - rbp_internal_size.
  *        MBED_CONF_STORAGE_FILESYSTEM_RBP_NUMBER_OF_ENTRIES - If not defined default is 64
- *        MBED_CONF_STORAGE_FILESYSTEM_FILESYSTEM - Alowed vlaues are: default, FAT or LITTLE
+ *        MBED_CONF_STORAGE_FILESYSTEM_FILESYSTEM - Allowed values are: default, FAT or LITTLE
- *        MBED_CONF_STORAGE_FILESYSTEM_BLOCKDEVICE - Alowed vlaues are: default, SPIF, DATAFASH, QSPIF or SD
+ *        MBED_CONF_STORAGE_FILESYSTEM_BLOCKDEVICE - Allowed values are: default, SPIF, DATAFASH, QSPIF or SD
- *        MBED_CONF_STORAGE_FILESYSTEM_EXTERNAL_SIZE - External Blockdevice size in bytes or NULL for max possibale size.
+ *        MBED_CONF_STORAGE_FILESYSTEM_EXTERNAL_SIZE - External Blockdevice size in bytes or NULL for max possible size.
  *        MBED_CONF_STORAGE_FILESYSTEM_EXTERNAL_BASE_ADDRESS - The block device start address.
  *        MBED_CONF_STORAGE_FILESYSTEM_MOUNT_POINT - Where to mount the filesystem
  *        MBED_CONF_STORAGE_FILESYSTEM_FOLDER_PATH - The working folder paths